-- Long-term Care Hospitals (LTCH): The fiscal year (FY) 2018 LTCH prospective payment system (PPS) final rule implemented a 12-month delay of full implementation of the “25% Rule” during FY 2018, which is a seamless extension of the congressionally-authorized hold on this policy, which expired September 30.
+- LTCHs: The FY 2018 LTCH PPS final rule implemented a 12-month delay of full implementation of the “25% Rule” during FY 2018, which is a seamless extension of the congressionally-authorized hold on this policy, which expired September 30.
 The AHA called for a hold on the full 25% Rule given the major transformation already underway due to LTCH site-neutral payment, which began its implementation in 2015.

 Reducing Burden for Small and Rural Hospitals.
 At AHA’s urging, in the inpatient PPS final rule for FY 2018, CMS indicated its contractors will make reviews of the 96-hour rule a "low priority," thereby acknowledging that this condition of payment could stand in the way of promoting essential, and often lifesaving, health care services to rural America.
 AHA was successful in ensuring that CMS will implement the congressionally mandated five-year extension of the Rural Community Hospital (RCH) Demonstration seamlessly so that hospitals previously participating in the program will receive reasonable cost payments immediately after the date their previous period of performance ended.

 Auditing Improvements.
-As urged by AHA, CMS is broadly transitioning its MAC audits to a “probe and educate” model, which means that the number of claims reviewed will be narrowly targeted and relatively small in comparison to previous reviews.
+As urged by AHA, CMS is broadly transitioning its Medicare Audit Contractor audits to a “probe and educate” model, which means that the number of claims reviewed will be narrowly targeted and relatively small in comparison to previous reviews.

 Supporting the Transition to MACRA.
 The AHA successfully advocated for greater flexibility and less burden in MACRA’s Quality Payment Program.
 Most notably, starting in 2019, CMS will allow hospital-based clinicians (i.e., those that bill 75 percent of their part B charges in inpatient hospitals and/or emergency departments) to use their hospital’s CMS value-based purchasing program results in the Merit-based Incentive Payment System (MIPS).
 This means less time reporting data and more time collaborating to improve care.
 CMS also has adopted a gradual increase in reporting requirements, allowing hospitals and clinicians alike more time to prepare.
 Lastly, as an interim step to better account for the clinical and socioeconomic factors that can drive performance, CMS will implement a “complex patient bonus” starting in 2019.

-Clarity around Ligature Risk Citations.
+Clarity Around Ligature Risk Citations.
 In late 2016, CMS told The Joint Commission (TJC) and state agencies that more diligence was needed in identifying ligature risks during surveys of hospitals that provide mental health/behavioral health services due to concerns that patients with suicidal ideation could harm themselves during the course of treatment.
 However, the agency did not provide clear survey guidance.
 Working with TJC and others, the AHA was able to help CMS understand the confusion created and, in December, CMS issued clarifying guidance.
-The agency does not expect general medical/surgical beds and other parts of hospitals that care for a wide variety of patients to be free of ligature risks.
-Instead, when patients needed medical or surgical care and had indications that they might harm themselves or others, CMS expected hospitals to mitigate the risk of harm, such as using sitters.
+When patients need medical or surgical care and have indications that they might harm themselves or others, CMS expects hospitals to mitigate the risk of harm, such as using sitters.